 L-arginine is the raw material necessary to influence vascular toning.
 The molecule NO (nitric oxide), which plays a vital role in signaling dilation in the interior wall of blood vessels (endothelium), can only be produced from L-arginine in the body.
 If the endothelium is damaged, increased amounts of nitric oxide, and subsequently L-arginine, are required.
 Low blood levels of L-arginine are often recorded in individuals with poor arterial function.

 Many studies have shown that patients with risk factors such as high blood pressure, diabetes mellitus, lipid (fat) metabolism disorders, obesity, lack of exercise, smoking, atherosclerosis, etc., all evidence disease-related deficiencies in L-arginine, and consequently NO.

 The correlation between arginine and vascular health has been researched extensively and can be deemed as valid.
-A meta-analysis by Bai et al. in 2009 confirmed that regular intake of L-arginine over a period of several months can significantly improve vascular health.1 A meta-analysis is a systematic review and evaluation of many similar studies and is therefore considered to be highly reliable.
+A meta-analysis by Bai et al. in 2009 confirmed that regular intake of L-arginine over a period of several months can significantly improve vascular health.

 The positive effects of L-arginine on vascular function can be explained by two mechanisms: (1) the body is able to produce enough nitric oxide, the molecule that signals vascular relaxation, only if sufficient amounts of L-arginine are available; and (2) L-arginine reduces the catabolism of vascular damaging ADMA (asymmetric dimethylarginine, a byproduct of protein metabolism that interferes with the production of NO, nitric oxide).2